ipfabric/docs/docs/IP_Fabric_Settings/advanced/SSH_telnet.md

     !!! warning

         If you use `0.0.0.0/0` or another subnet that **includes the IP address of IP Fabric**, please make sure to **add IP Fabric IP address/subnet** to **"Exclude IPv4 subnet"**.
 Otherwise, the connection to IP Fabric will be lost and you **will not** be able to **access IP Fabric GUI/CLI** and it will require manual intervention to fix.

+        Also if you have multiple jumphosts that have IP address that is part of include list of another jumphost, add the IP addresses in all the other jumphosts exclude lists.

   - **Exclude IPv4 subnets** - subnet to exclude in CIDR representation, allows to add more than open, separated with spaces (optional)
   - **Login type**